The Convention on the Elimination of Discrimination against Women (CEDAW)

-The last full review of the UK took place in February 2019 and accompanying Concluding Observations can be accessed here.
-The Scottish Human Rights Commission submission to the Committee for the review can be found here.
+The full review of the UK took place in March 2019 and accompanying Concluding Observations can be accessed here.

 More information on the reporting status and access to all relevant documentation including: State reports, Civil society & NHRI submissions; Concluding Observations and follow-up State reports can be accessed here.

 In order to support the UK review of CEDAW, the Commission undertook a number of activities, including:

 - Submission of a report in 2018 to inform the List of Issues for the pre-session.

 - Consultation with experienced civil society members to build Commission capacity to prepare the Commission’s parallel report

 - Submission of a parallel report

 - Providing oral evidence and attending the UK State Review

 - Meeting with the Committee members and the country rapporteur